pschaus/book_lepl1402/source/part4.rst

     You are developing a document management system.
 As part of the system, you have a ``Document`` class that contains content.
     You want to provide a printing capability for the ``Document``.

-    Instead of embedding the printing logic directly within the ``Document`` class, you decide to use the delegate design principle.
+    Instead of embedding the printing logic directly within the ``Document`` class, you decide to use the delegate design pattern.
     This will allow the ``Document`` class to delegate the responsibility of printing to another class, thus adhering to the single responsibility principle.

     Complete the code below.